ClickHouse/clickhouse-docs/docs/en/cloud/manage/cmek.md

 title: Customer Managed Encryption Keys
 ---

+# Customer Managed Encryption Keys (CMEK)

-ClickHouse Cloud provides customers the option to encrypt their services using their own AWS KMS key.
-Encryption at rest is done through the use of encrypted virtual file system.
-In ClickHouse Cloud, we use envelope encryption technique to protect customers data key, the same way that [AWS protects KMS keys](https://docs.aws.amazon.com/wellarchitected/latest/financial-services-industry-lens/use-envelope-encryption-with-customer-master-keys.html) and AWS S3 data encryption key in SSE-S3 and SSE-KMS mode.
-In order for this to work, our service needs to be able to access your AWS KMS key to decrypt & encrypt the data encryption key.
+ClickHouse Cloud enables customers to encrypt their services housed in AWS using their own AWS KMS key.
+We utilize AWS KMS keys to encrypt the virtual file system, then use a key you generate and manage to encrypt the AWS KMS key in a process known as envelope encryption.
+This best in class method to encrypt data at rest is explained more by Amazon in their [data protection](https://docs.aws.amazon.com/wellarchitected/latest/financial-services-industry-lens/use-envelope-encryption-with-customer-master-keys.html) documentation.
+All the service needs for this to work is access your AWS KMS key to decrypt & encrypt the data encryption key.

 :::note
 This service is available for Production Services at this time.
 Please log a support ticket to enable this feature: https://clickhouse.cloud/support